eclipse-hono/hono/site/content/architecture/auth/auth.md

 ### Device Auth

 Both the HTTP adapter as well as the MQTT adapter require devices to authenticate during connection establishment by default.
-Both rely on the [Credentials API]({{< relref "api/Credentials-API.md" >}}) to help in verifying credentials provided by a device.
-See [Device Authentication]({{< relref "concepts/device-identity.md" >}}) for a general overview of Hono's approach to authenticating devices and [HTTP adapter]({{< relref "user-guide/http-adapter.md" >}}) and [MQTT adapter]({{< relref "user-guide/mqtt-adapter.md" >}}) for specifics regarding how devices using HTTP and MQTT can authenticate to the corresponding protocol adapters.
+Both rely on the [Credentials API]({{< ref "/api/Credentials-API.md" >}}) to help in verifying credentials provided by a device.
+Please refer to [Device Authentication]({{< ref "/concepts/device-identity.md" >}}) for a general overview of Hono's approach to authenticating devices and to the [protocol adapter user guides]({{< ref "/user-guide" >}}) for specifics regarding how devices can authenticate to the corresponding protocol adapters.

 ### System Component Auth

 Client components opening an AMQP connection to a server component are authenticated using SASL PLAIN as specified in [RFC 4422](https://tools.ietf.org/html/rfc4422).
 The server component takes the authentication information provided by the client component and opens a connection to the *Auth Server*, using the credentials provided by the client in its SASL PLAIN exchange with the server component.
 On successful authentication the *Auth Server* issues a JSON Web Token (JWT) asserting the client's identity and its granted authorities to the server component.
 The server component then *attaches* this token to its AMQP connection with the client and from then on uses it to make authorization decisions regarding the client's requests.
-See [Authentication API]({{< relref "api/Authentication-API.md" >}}) for details regarding the authentication process and the format of the tokens issued by the *Auth Server*.
+See [Authentication API]({{< ref "/api/Authentication-API.md" >}}) for details regarding the authentication process and the format of the tokens issued by the *Auth Server*.

 Based on the components shown above, the following sequence diagram shows how the *MQTT Adapter* connects to the *Device Registry* and gets authenticated transparently using the *Auth Server*.